Hamid Algadri: Recognition

 Hamid was recognized internationally by the countries of North Africa for his struggles and efforts for the independence of North African countries.
 He was awarded with the highest L'ordre de Nishan Iftikhar from the Republic of Tunisia on January 15, 1956, and was awarded the Wism Jumhuria on August 29, 1992.
 He was also awarded the Highest Order Masaf al-Istihqaq al-Wathani from Algeria on August 3, 1992.
 In his home country, he was awarded the Satya Lencana Wira Karya medal in 1978 and is recognized as a pioneer of freedom.
 When he was no longer the member of parliament, Hamid was active in the social activities, such as the director of the Yayasan Dana Bantuan (Assistance Fund Foundation), board member of Social Foundation to fight Tuberculosis, and board member of the Yayasan Bunga Kamboja (Kamboja Social Foundation).

 Personal life

 Hamid was in the presiding board of PAI which was led by Hussein Alatas in 1942.
 He later married his daughter, Zena, who was 18 at that time.
 They held their wedding in small town of Pasuruan, but because many delegates and member of PAI come to congratulate them, it raised suspicion of Japanese Kenpeitai that the event was thought as a covertly political activity and about to be cancelled, but later was let to continue.

 Hamid died of natural cause at Medistra hospital, Jakarta on January 25, 1998.
 He was buried in a simple ceremony led by then Minister of Foreign Affair Ali Alatas.
-His wife, Zena, died in 2020 at the age of 96.